Jose Alvarez (baseball, born 1956): Post-playing career and personal life

 Alvarez and his wife married in 1981 have spoken at FamilyLife marriage conferences around the country.
 They have three children and four grandchildren.
 He currently resides in Greenville, South Carolina.
 He has coached youth baseball and high school baseball in Greenville.

-From 2007 to 2022, Alvarez served as a life loach and mentor to the PGA’s Korn Ferry Tour players, wives and caddies with the FCA Golf Ministry.
+From 2007 to 2022, Alvarez served as a life coach and mentor to the PGA’s Korn Ferry Tour players, wives and caddies with the FCA Golf Ministry.
 He now serves with Links Players International.

 An avid golfer, he has competed in many celebrity events around the country.
-He's made four aces and was the Senior Club Champion at Legacy Pines for three consecutive years (2019–2021) and won the 2018 Korn Ferry’s BMW Charity Pro- Am in the low handicap celebrity division.
+He has made four aces and was the Senior Club Champion at Legacy Pines for three consecutive years (2019–2021) and won the 2018 Korn Ferry’s BMW Charity Pro- Am in the low handicap celebrity division.